 Stretch marks can be embarrassing and may cause you to lack confidence in your body.
 Dr. Charles Hunt, II of Alabama Vein & Restoration Medspa offers multiple services to help reduce the appearance of your stretch marks to help you look and feel your best.
-For a consultation, request an appointment online or call the offices in Hoover, Prattville, Tuscaloosa, Oxford, and Cullman, Alabama.
+For a consultation, request an appointment online or call the offices in Hoover, Clanton, Tuscaloosa, Oxford, and Fultondale, Alabama.

 Stretch marks are lines or grooves created in your skin when certain parts of your body stretch very quickly and require new skin to keep up with the growth.